 Confirmation bias makes people seek out information that supports their beliefs, allowing them to uphold particular attitudes that make sense in their worldview.
 It affects the news channels they choose to watch, the newspapers and blogs they choose to read, and even their entire social media experience.

 Take a trip down the Facebook newsfeed or Twitter timeline of someone who holds opposite political beliefs as your own and you’ll feel like you’ve entered an alternate reality.
-This Wall Street Journal graphic mentioned above demonstrates the social media confirmation bias that arises when a user has political leanings on either side of the spectrum.
+The Wall Street Journal graphic shown at the beginning of this post demonstrates the social media confirmation bias that arises when a user has political leanings on either side of the spectrum.
 Google feeds this too because they personalize our search results.

 Confirmation bias is often emotionally charged